Asymptotic Theory for Regularized System Identification Part I: Empirical Bayes Hyper-parameter Estimator: Introduction

-{Although many promising results have been achieved, there are still many key problems to be solved.} One of them is the asymptotic theory, which is the theory of convergence properties of the model estimators as the sample size goes to infinity and {that is} widely used to assess the quality of model estimators.
-For classical system identification, its asymptotic theory has been mature and a core component for classical system identification \cite{Ljung1999}.
-However, for regularized system identification, the study of the asymptotic theory just started and very few results have been reported so far \cite{PC15,MCL2018,MCL2018gcv}.
+{Although many promising results have been achieved, there are still many key problems to be solved.} One of them is the asymptotic theory, which is the theory of convergence properties of the model estimators as the sample size goes to infinity and {that is} widely used to assess the quality of model estimators. {For classic system identification, asymptotic theory has been widely studied \cite{Ljung1999}.
+However, for regularized system identification, the study of the asymptotic theory just started and only} very few results have been reported so far \cite{PC15,MCL2018,MCL2018gcv,Hnotes,H2020}.
 In particular, the almost sure convergence of the empirical Bayes ($\EB$) hyper-parameter estimator has been studied in \cite{PC15} and \cite{MCL2018} for scalably and generally parameterized regularization term, respectively.
-In \cite{MCL2018,MCL2018gcv}, we studied the almost sure convergence of the Stein's unbiased risk estimator ($\SURE$) and the generalized cross validation ($\GCV$) hyper-parameter estimators, and showed that they are both asymptotically optimal in the sense of minimizing the mean square error (MSE).
-A common problem of these results is that they do not contain information on the factors that affect the convergence properties of the hyper-parameter estimators.
+In \cite{MCL2018,MCL2018gcv}, we studied the almost sure convergence of the Stein's unbiased risk estimator ($\SURE$) and the generalized cross validation ($\GCV$) hyper-parameter estimators, and showed that they are both asymptotically optimal in the sense of minimizing the mean square error (MSE). {In \cite{Hnotes,H2020}, one asymptotic approximation of MSE is studied.} A common problem of these results is that they do not contain information on the factors that affect the convergence properties of the hyper-parameter estimators.
 For example, it has been shown in \cite{MCL2018} that the EB hyper-parameter estimator converges to its limit with a rate of $1/\sqrt{N}$, where $N$ is the sample size, but this information is rough.
 In fact, it is well known from numerical simulations, e.g., \cite{PDCDL2014,MCL2018}, that the more ill-conditioned the regression matrix, the more samples needed to get an RLS estimator with good quality.
-A conjecture is that the more ill-conditioned the regression matrix, the slower the EB hyper-parameter estimator converges to its limit, but there have been no theoretical results to support this conjecture so far.
+A conjecture is that the more ill-conditioned the regression matrix, the more slowly the EB hyper-parameter estimator converges to its limit, but there have been no theoretical results to support this conjecture so far.

 In this paper, we tackle problems of this kind and try to build up the asymptotic theory for the regularized system identification {based on some fundamental results in \cite{JCL2021}\footnote{\cite{JCL2021} is a tutorial and not submitted for publication anywhere, but only uploaded to arXiv for the review of this series of papers.
 It includes the most fundamental results on the asymptotic properties of the least squares estimator and the regularized least square estimator.}}.
 In particular, we consider the regularized finite impulse response (FIR) model estimation with the EB hyper-parameter estimator and filtered white noise input.
 In order to expose and find the factors that affect the convergence properties of the EB hyper-parameter estimator and the corresponding RLS estimator, we first study the convergence in distribution of the EB hyper-parameter estimator and then the asymptotic distribution of the RLS estimator.
 Moreover, we make the analysis in the following order: first generally parameterized regularization, and then the ridge regression \cite{Hastieetal:01} as an illustration.
 Finally, we run Monte Carlo simulations to show the efficacy of our theoretical results.